If you’re wondering how to keep food warm for a picnic without too much fuss – we’ve got you covered.

 You can keep food hot or cold and locking lids ensures easy transport (Although they do not claim to be entirely leak-proof).
 Simply pop the lid off and serve.
 These really are a compact and simple solution to transporting and serving cold or hot picnic food.

 Insulated Food Containers

-Whether you want to pack individual hot meals, have one of your favourite picnic soups on the menu or have an array of hot finger foods to share, these insulated food containers have you covered.
+Whether you want to pack individual hot meals, have one of your favorite picnic soups on the menu, or have an array of hot finger foods to share, these insulated food containers have you covered.

 From thermos style hot food jars to insulated lunch containers and insulated bento boxes.
 These picnic food storage solutions are perfect for hot and cold food and will pack neatly into any picnic hamper or backpack.